Philosophy of Education

 Legitimate criticisms of "Great Books" courses exist.
 Someone may point out that, due to (1) the manner in which the texts are presented as equally great and important (setting for example, Freud and Aquinas on the same level), (2) the way in which the students are left to struggle through books, without close guidance, (3) the difficult level of such classes, which render them appropriate for extremely talented students only, and (4) the merely chronological order in which the books are read, which does not take into account the progress in wisdom that a medieval topical curriculum supposes a great books curriculum will serve only to educate students into an elitist, intellectualist skepticism.

 Insofar as it is not possible to adhere strictly to a sequential study of the trivium followed by the quadrivium, our curriculum is arranged to gradually shift from an emphasis upon the trivium to an emphasis upon the quadrivium.
 It culminates with courses in philosophy and theology.
 With the unity of the whole in mind we provide instruction, not only in the "facts" of the subjects, but in the "specific truth" that each topic offers.
 In other words, we provide the student with a philosophical basis for understanding the information provided in each language, math, or science class both within and without our own curriculum.
 This holistic approach to introducing the students to Christ and a Christian way of seeing, does not simply inject a religion course into an otherwise secular curriculum.
 Instead, the goal is to work and think in the cultural tradition of catholicity.
-As such, though many key texts of Catholic theology and spirituality are read, specifically catechetical instruction, virtue training, and preparation for the sacraments are left to parents.
-Recommendations in these areas of instruction may be included in the course materials.
-In addition, recommendations regarding music and other art instruction may be provided.
+As such, though many key texts of Catholic theology and spirituality are read, specifically catechetical instruction, virtue training, and preparation for the sacraments are treated very differently.
+In our "Spiritual Formation" courses, the model is non-academic, discipleship based, formative and practical.